1985 Romanian parliamentary election: Individual seats

 A list of all elected deputies was announced on 1 April.
 Among the reconfirmed deputies was Nicolae Ceaușescu himself: he began his last term for 23 August, a Bucharest borough, where he had served since 1969.
 This category also includes his wife Elena, who began her third-consecutive (and last) term representing Pitești.
 Her and Nicolae's son, Nicu Ceaușescu, was reelected for the first and final time in Râmnicu Sărat.
 Upon reelection, he renounced his position as Assembly secretary.
 Agronomist Nicolae Giosan was the Assembly chairman, having served continuously in that post since July 1974.
 According to novelist and fellow deputy Dumitru Popescu-Dumnezeu, Giosan owed his political career to Ceaușescu, who "landed him at the Great National Assembly rostrum".

 Some party dignitaries also served renewed terms, but switched constituencies.
-Chairman Giosan had served in the 1980 legislature as the envoy for Căzănești, but was now sent to the Assembly by the voters of Adjud.
+Chairman Giosan had served in the 1980 parliament as the envoy for Căzănești, but was now sent to the Assembly by the voters of Adjud.
 Dăscălescu moved his constituency between two neighborhoods of Brașov, while his rival Verdeț, who only returned to a ministerial position in October 1985, lost his seat at Cluj-Napoca and became instead deputy for Bacău County.
 Tudor Postelnicu, who was leader of the Securitate, was reconfirmed as deputy in Videle, having previously held a seat at Băicoi.

 Other examples include Deputy Premiers Ștefan Andrei (moving from Horezu to Videle), Alexandrina Găinușe (from Comănești to Oltenița), Ioan Totu (from Dragalina to Dumbrăveni), Ioan Avram (from Bucharest to Ploiești), Ioan C. Petre (from Măcin to Olt County), and Ion Dincă (from Balș to Medgidia); ministers Neculai Agachi, Emil Bobu, George Homoștean, Ion Pățan, Petre Preoteasa, Eugen Proca, Vasile Pungan, Ion Teoreanu, and Richard Gheorghe Winter began terms in Târgoviște, Craiova, Bicaz, Fălticeni, Cluj-Napoca, Lugoj, Tractorul-Brașov, Târnăveni and Negrești, respectively.
 Likewise, Ilie Ceaușescu took a new seat in Moreni, and engineer Suzana Gâdea moved to Piatra Neamț.
 Agriculturalist Vasile Bărbulescu, who was married to one of Ceaușescu's sisters, moved from Scornicești to Drăgănești-Olt.

 The party's economists Gogu Rădulescu and Ilie Văduva also changed constituencies.
 Rădulescu left Buzău and reemerged as the deputy for Găești, while Văduva changed precincts in Dorobanți.
 A senior PCR journalist, Ion Popescu-Puțuri left a seat in Călugăreni for a position in Titulescu quarter, Bucharest.
 Popescu-Dumnezeu and fellow novelist Ion Brad similarly changed seats—the former moved from Iași to Reghin, while the latter left Vatra Dornei for Răcari; another author, Dumitru Radu Popescu, became a Constanța deputy after having previously served in Lechința.